 oh, and many thanks to Andy Clarke, without whom…

-So – a good place to stop, chill out for a week or two, and think carefully about how best to carry on.
-There’s only so much one guy with an acoustic guitar can do, after all; it’s kind of limiting the options.
+So – a good place to stop for a week or two, and think about how best to carry on.
+There’s only so much an acoustic guitar can do, after all; it’s kind of limiting the options.
 Might be good to try putting a band together… (Although ironically, the new material written for album #2 suits solo acoustic much better, so who knows?
 The last thing I want is to end up with yet another by-the-numbers indie band.)

-With all kinds of ambitious but as-yet unformed ideas*, I’m taking time off from live stuff for a couple of months to try out different approaches.
-Last night was good enough to make me regret the decision, which proves it’s the right one, if that makes sense.
+With all kinds of as-yet unformed ideas, I’m taking time off from live stuff for a couple of months to try out different approaches.
+Last night was good enough to make me regret the decision, which proves it’s the right one – if that makes sense.

 …and all who sail in her